David MacNaughton

 David MacNaughton is a Canadian businessman, diplomat, political advisor and strategy consultant who was the chairman of StrategyCorp, a public affairs consulting firm.
 MacNaughton served as the Canadian ambassador to the United States from 2016 to 2019; he succeeded Gary Doer and presented his diplomatic papers to U.S. President Barack Obama on March 2, 2016.
-MacNaughton is currently president of Palantir Technologies Canada, a post for which he resigned his ambassadorship.
+MacNaughton is currently a Strategic Advisor at CIBC, in the Office of the CEO.
+He was previously president of Palantir Technologies Canada, a post for which he resigned his ambassadorship.

 MacNaugton is credited by Canadian Business with "changing the face of public affairs in Canada" through the co-creation of the firm Public Affairs Resource Group (PARG), which in 1987 brought the services of public affairs and the polling firm Decima Research under one roof.

 Background

 Prior to his appointment, MacNaughton was chairman at StrategyCorp, a Canadian public affairs and communications firm.
 MacNaughton also served as Canadian and North American president of Hill and Knowlton, and president of Public Affairs International, which purchased Decima Research to create Public Affairs Resource Group.